Updated on July 20th, 2021

 You’ve decided to take up beekeeping.
-In addition to getting basic equipment you need to know where to get bees for a hive.
-Googling around will identify sellers for you.
+In addition to getting basic equipment, you of course need to get honey bees.

 After deciding where to get your bees, you need to decide if you want them in a “bee package” or a “nucleus colony” (a nuc, for short).
 We’ll explain each and why we suggest you start with a nuc if it’s within your budget.